linjiangyu2/linjiangyu2/README.md

 #
 Hi, I'm [Tianlin](https://www.linjiangyu.com/personal/about/), a student, blogger, operation and maintenance engineer 😄

-💖 Enjoys working open source and watching anime, manga and light novels 👀
+💖 Enjoys open source work and watching anime manga, light novels 👀

 💡 Passionate about doing projects that improve the experience or anime